indayush/My-Electron_React_BoilerPlate/README.md

 ### `Starting App`

+start: Start the application in Electron
 react-start: For starting React App in a browser window
-react-build: For building React specific Application

 ### `Building App`

-start: Start the application in Electron
 build: For building React App in Electron
+react-build: For building React specific Application

 Builds the app for production to the `build` folder.\
+And the setup is found in the `dist` folder

 ## Learn More (Original Ract links)